-If you’re training hard, but you don’t feel like you’re improving your athletic performance, then enriching your gut health through probiotics could be the missing piece to your endurance puzzle.
+If you’re training hard, but don’t feel like you’re improving your athletic performance, then enriching your gut health through probiotics could be the missing ingredient.

 In this article, sports naturopath and sports nutrition expert Kate Smyth explains what probiotics are, how they’re classified, and how probiotics can impact your athletic performance and general wellbeing.

 Probiotics are live microorganisms, mainly bacteria, and yeasts, that naturally reside in your gut (microbiome) and convey a health benefit.
 Your microbiome typically contains over 1000 different organisms, both beneficial and pathogenic.

 Because a healthy gut microbiome strengthens your immune system and enhances your recovery from fatigue and overtraining, taking care of your gastrointestinal system is vital.
 This will enhance your general health and help to improve your athletic performance.

 We consume probiotics via gut-friendly fermented foods such as yogurt, kefir, kimchi, kombucha, and sauerkraut, and commercially produced supplements.1

 Probiotics shouldn’t be confused with prebiotics.
 Prebiotics are carbohydrates and fibres such as inulin and other fructo-oligosaccharides found in foods like artichoke, bananas, and asparagus.
 The microorganisms in your gastrointestinal tract use prebiotics as fuel.

 Supplements called ‘synbiotics’ contain both prebiotic molecules and probiotic organisms.2 Synbiotics offer a dual-action strategy for even greater health benefits.
 A diet rich in pre and probiotic foods support your gut to develop a robust immunity.

 As the popularity of ‘gut health’ supplements for athletes increases, a basic knowledge of the assortment of beneficial probiotics in your supplement is helpful.